-Follow along with Marcie as she demonstrates 12 fun ASL signs for Valentine’s Day during this short video lesson.
-You’ll love these family-focused signs to help your child connect with you on Love Day!
+Follow along as I demonstrate 12 fun ASL signs for Valentine’s Day during this short video lesson.
+You’ll love these delightful signs to help your child connect with you on Love Day!

 It only takes a few minutes to learn these signs.
 Then practice them over the next few days so they will be fresh in your memory.

 Feeling overwhelmed about learning 12 new asl signs this week?
 No problem, just pick 3-5 that make the most sense for your family.
 Your primary goal is to HAVE FUN!